emo-bon/hackathon2022/handson_instructions.md

 > Can you see how the output of the `fastp` tool is provided as in input in the `SeqPrep` ?

 Let us now run the workflow.
-Write another SLUM queue submission script with the following command and submit it to the queue:
+Write another SLURM queue submission script with the following command and submit it to the queue:

     cwltool hack_wf.cwl hack_wf.yml --outdir 2step-wf